photoprism/photoprism-docs/docs/getting-started/index.md

     by anyone in between including your provider, hackers, and governments.
 Backup tools and file sync apps like [FolderSync](https://www.tacit.dk/foldersync/faq/#i-can-not-connect-to-a-non-https-webdav-server-why)
     may refuse to connect as well.

+## Getting Support ##

+Please read our [Troubleshooting Guide](troubleshooting.md) before reporting installation problems and use [GitHub Issues](https://github.com/photoprism/photoprism/issues) only to report clearly identified bugs to us.
+If you are not sure, first use [GitHub Discussions](https://github.com/photoprism/photoprism/discussions) or ask in our [Community Chat](https://gitter.im/browseyourlife/community).
+[Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

+When reporting a problem, please include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.

 *[Web UI]: A Progressive Web App that can be installed on your home screen and provides a native app-like experience